WSU-kduncan/cs4900-api-utopia/Homework2/README.md

 ### Homework 2 Error Explanation

 I was having issues since last week with HW2 and I did put in alot of time and also stayed after classess to get helped.
 One porblem gets sorted and then I'd get another one.

-Now the code has no error and should run fine but when I do ./gradlew bootRun it juts keeps executing for minutes on and doesn't finish executing.
-I though something was wrong with my code so i pulled the main branch which has been tested by the others and should work but running ./gradlew it just keeps executing as well without failing nor completing.
+When I ran ./gradlew bootRun I though the last line should've had 100% but then Carson explained to me that <==========---> 80% EXECUTING [46s] means it is running.